 Bachelor of Arts in Human Communication

-The General Education (GEP) Communication program is part of the human communication area within the Nicholson School of Communication.
-Our mission is to build a sustainable general education program, which fully serves both the university curriculum goals and the major programs of the Nicholson School of Communication by offering multiple courses to meet students’ diverse educational needs.
-Our program supports requirements within the UCF General Education Program Communication Foundation by offering three courses:
+The general education communication program is part of the human communication area within the Nicholson School of Communication.
+Our mission is to build a sustainable general education program, which fully serves both the university’s curriculum goals and the major programs of the Nicholson School of Communication by offering multiple courses to meet students’ diverse educational needs.
+Our program supports requirements within the UCF General Education Program communication foundation by offering three courses:

-- COM 1000 (Introduction to Communication) is a communication theory survey course, which covers a broad range of oral communication topics including process models; communication apprehension theory; interpersonal, organizational and intercultural communication; ethics of communication; and theories of persuasion.
-This course is taught in Face-to-Face, Mixed Mode and Web Course sections.
+- COM 1000 (Introduction to Communication) is a communication theory survey course, that covers a broad range of oral communication topics including process models; communication apprehension theory; interpersonal, organizational and intercultural communication; ethics of communication; and theories of persuasion.
+This course is taught in face-to-face, mixed mode and web course sections.

 Internships Begin Successful Careers

-The human communication internship information package with all paperwork and application form can be downloaded here.
-We strongly encourage any interested applicants to read the package and speak with a faculty member.
+The human communication internship information packet including eligibility requirements, registration procedures and an application form can be downloaded below.
+We strongly encourage any interested applicants to read the packet and speak with a faculty member before pursuing an internship.

 Unable to fetch events